Skip to main content

 View bio

-With its historic stature, the re-opening of the North Range of Royal Hospital Kilmainham offers the local community an opportunity to embrace history within a sustainable, eco-friendly setting.
+With its historic stature, the re-opening of the North Range of Royal Hospital Kilmainham offers the local community an opportunity to embrace history in a sustainable way.

 Related